dinggzh/sshpro/README.md

 # sshpro
-used to practise java konwledge
+used to practise java knowledge. use SpringMVC , mybatis, mysql